rscottwatson/k8s-vagrant/README.md

 K8S_WORKER_COUNT   # number of worker nodes to deploy default 1 K8S_CNI            # What network plugin to deploy.
-                     Supported CNI plugins are weavenet, calico and flannel calico is the default
+                     Supported CNI plugins are weavenet, calico and flannel calico is the default K8S_CRI            # What container runtime to support Supported CRI plugins are containerd, docker [containerd]
 ```

 1. Basic startup